Build your own Timber Frame Woodshed for Firewood Storage and Drying. Plans available for download in PDF Format.

 Make the Braces

-I made the braces the day before using two by eight red cedar.
+I made the braces the day before using 2×8 full dimension red cedar.

 This ensures the brace will be ninety degrees.